Here’s Why the Poppy Is a Symbol of Memorial Day

 The poem was published in a London magazine and later syndicated to publications in other Allied countries, where it was seen by two women who would go on to play a role in making the poppy a symbol of Memorial Day.

 Who started the custom of wearing red poppies on Memorial Day?

 Two women in different countries saw the poem and were inspired in different ways.
-American University of Georgia professor Moïna Michael wrote a poem in response to McCrae’s, titled “We Shall Keep Faith,” in 1918.
+American University of Georgia professor Moïna Michael wrote a poem in 1918 in response to McCrae’s, titled “We Shall Keep Faith.”
 She also started wearing a red poppy in honor of the troops and came up with the idea of making and selling red poppies to raise money for veterans.